xmengkinaxis/CPP/System Design Interview Checklist.md

 ## 2. How to scale database? -> Caching or vertically and horizontally
 Cache the DB results adding an extra caching layer between the servers and the database <br>
+A cache is a key-value store that reside between applications and data storage; <br>
+Redis is persistent while memcache scales well.

+**Benefit**
-Cache will enable you to make vastly better use of the resources you already have as well as making otherwise unattainable product requirements feasible. <br>
+* Cache will enable you to make vastly better use of the resources you already have as well as making otherwise unattainable product requirements feasible. <br>
-Can exist at all levels in architecture, but are often found at the level nearest to the front end, where they are implemented to return data quickly without taxing downstream levels. <br>
+* Can exist at all levels in architecture, but are often found at the level nearest to the front end, where they are implemented to return data quickly without taxing downstream levels. <br>
+What should be cached? long-running queries on databases; high-latency network requests (for external APIs), computation-intensive processing; <br>

+**Disadvantages**:
-Disadvantages: main consistency between caches and the source of truth (database) through cache invalidation which is difficult; need to make application changes<br>
+* main consistency between caches and the source of truth (database) through cache invalidation which is difficult; need to make application changes<br>
+* Caching works well with static data by saving time and increasing speed, but not well with mutable or dynamic, for need to make sure that the cached data is in sync<br>

-CDN (Content Delivery Network) are a kind of cache that comes into play for sites serving large amounts of static media.
+**CDN (Content Delivery Network)** are a kind of cache that comes into play for sites serving large amounts of static media.
 Can replicate content in multiple places, based on user's geographic location and the original of the webpage; security improvement, increase in content availability and redundancy, better load times, low bandwidth cost.  <br>
-type: Push and Pull, referring the data streaming upload and download???<br>
+* type: Push and Pull, referring the data streaming upload and download???<br>

-Caching works well with static data by saving time and increasing speed, but not well with mutable or dynamic , for need to make sure that the cached data is in sync<br>
-What should be cached? long-running queries on databases; high-latency network requests (for external APIs), computation-intensive processing; <br>

-A cache is a key-value store that reside between applications and data storage; Redis is persistent while memcache scales well.

 ### Cache eviction policies:
 Policies: Order (first vs last), Recently (time: least vs most), Frequency (least), Random;<br>
+* Order
-First In First Out (FIFO)<br>
+	* First In First Out (FIFO), time-serious ???<br>
-Last In First Out (LIFO)<br>
+	* Last In First Out (LIFO)<br>
+* Recent
-Least Recently Used (LRU)<br>
+	* Least Recently Used (LRU), suitable for long-tailed<br>
-Most Recently Used (MRU)<br>
+	* Most Recently Used (MRU)<br>
+* Frequency
-Least Frequently Used (LFU)<br>
+	* Least Frequently Used (LFU)<br>
-Random Replacement (RR)<br>
+* Random Replacement (RR)<br>

 ### Cache strategy (Invalidation):
 Cache Invalidation: keep the cache coherent with the source of data (e.g. database);  <br>